-- Are accessible to all students; - Are appealing and attractive to children; - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
-(The District offers reimbursable school meals that meet USDA nutrition standards.) - Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques: - Sliced or cut fruit is available daily - Daily fruit options are displayed in a location in the line of sight and reach of students - Daily vegetable options are available to students during meals - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal - White milk is placed in front of other beverages in all coolers - Alternative entree options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas - A reimbursable meal can be created in any service area available to students (e.g. serving line and garden bar). - Student surveys and taste testing opportunities are used to inform menu development, dining space decor, and promotional ideas - Daily announcements are used to promote and market menu options - Menus are posted on the school district website
+- · Are accessible to all students; - Are appealing and attractive to children; - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
+(The District offers reimbursable school meals that meet USDA nutrition standards.) - Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques: - Sliced or cut fruit is available daily - Daily fruit options are displayed in a location in the line of sight and reach of students - Daily vegetable options are available to students during meals - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal - White milk is offered alongside chocolate milk in milk cooler - A reimbursable meal can be created in any service area available to students (e.g. serving line and garden bar). - Student surveys are used to inform menu development, dining space decor, and promotional ideas - Daily announcements are used to promote and market menu options - Menus are posted on the school district website - Menu is displayed at the beginning of the lunch line